 DC’s strong Latin American population and its status as a landing place for talented entrepreneurs and chefs from all over the world has fueled a culturally infused dining scene worth exploring to your fullest.
 The city's vibrant Salvadoran community bustles in Mount Pleasant and beyond, while Mexican, Argentine and Peruvian cultures are on display across menus throughout the District.
 We’ve listed out a wide variety of restaurants across the city that serve up mouthwatering dishes inspired by the flavors of Latin America.
 Dig in.

 The city's contemporary Latin American marketplace located in NoMa near Union Market celebrates centuries of heritage through culinary experiences, community and conversations on fostering business education throughout Latin America.
-You can find gourmet pops at Jarabe, sparkling cocktails at Spritz and lovingly crafted empanadas, sandwiches and desserts from the Peruvian Brothers.
+You can find gourmet chocolates at Arcay Chocolates, innovative cocktails at Serenata and lovingly crafted empanadas, sandwiches and desserts from the Peruvian Brothers.

 1280 4th Street NE, Washington, DC 20002

 Opened in 2014, El Sol offers authentic Mexican cuisine inspired by the heritage of chef Alfredo Solis and his sister, Jessica.
 The duo began as dishwashers and rose to executive chefs before founding their dynamic eatery near Mount Vernon Square.
 Indulge in street food staples like huaraches (flatbreads stuffed with fresh cheeses and meats), tortas and tacos.